• Skip to primary navigation

 • Place the drained broccoli in a casserole dish (that has been prepared by spreading softened butter all over the inside) and pour the cheesy béchamel sauce over the broccoli.
 Stir completely to blend all the ingredients.

-• Place more extra gruyere and cheddar cheese on top, then sprinkle some Romano cheese on top of that.
+• Place an extra ¼ cup of each gruyère and cheddar cheese on top, then sprinkle some Romano cheese on top of that.

-• Bake in a preheated 350 degree oven for 20 to 30 minutes, until bubbly and browning on top.
+• Bake in a preheated 350℉ oven for 20 to 30 minutes, until bubbly and browning on top.
+Let the casserole rest for 10-15 minutes before serving so the sauce can set.

 Recipe Notes